Five new coronavirus cases reported in Centre County

-In Centre County, an additional five confirmed positive coronavirus cases have been reported for a total of 352 in the county.
-10,414 people have tested negative for the virus countywide.
+In Centre County, five additional confirmed positive coronavirus cases have been reported for a total of 359 in the county, and 10,830 people have tested negative for the virus countywide.

 MORE CORONAVIRUS COVERAGE